-Be sure you have a large enough and sturdy enough pan for your prime rib to roast in.
-If you have a large roasting pan, but are missing a roasting rack, use the broiler rack that came with your broiler pan and place it in your roasting pan.
+If you don’t have a roasting rack, use the broiler rack that came with your broiler pan and place it in your roasting pan.

 1. In a small bowl combine the olive oil, garlic, rosemary, thyme and black pepper together to create a rub.